-Driven by: Larry Dickson and Steve Krisiloff.
+Driven by: Larry Dickson, Steve Krisiloff and Greg Weld.
 First race: Indianapolis Motor Speedway (R5), 29 May 1971.
-Total of 8 recorded races.
+Total of 9 recorded races.

 'the 1972 car'

 In 1972, the Two Jacks Indy car team had a #38 entry at the Indy 500 for driver Rick Muther.
 The car was described as being a new car, a "'72 Brabham copy" built by chief mechanic Howard Millican, but later reports say that it was built by Grant King.
 Whether it had previously been used by the King team is unclear.
 The car never ran properly, and Muther made no attempt to qualify.
-The car was later sold to Crockey Peterson (Flat River, MO) for 1973.
-Peterson had a second entry at the Indy 500 so may have had both the 1970 and 1971 cars.
-Peterson raced the car at Trenton in early 1973 as the #38 Dr Pepper entry.
-He entered for the 1973 Indy 500 but was not allowed to take his rookie test at the Indy 500.
-He raced at Milwaukee a week later, but that was his final appearance with the car.
-Peterson retained the car and in later years it was on display at his restaurant in Branson, MO.
+The car was later sold to Crockey Peterson (Flat River, MO), and after an abortive appearance at Phoenix in late 1972, he raced the car at Trenton in early 1973 as the #38 Dr Pepper entry.
+He entered for the 1973 Indy 500 but was not allowed to take his rookie test, and his final race appearance was at Milwaukee a week later.
+Peterson retained the car, and in later years it was on display at his restaurant in Branson, MO.
 After some time in storage, it emerged again in 2015, still in exactly the livery it last appeared on track in 1973.
 The car was due to be cosmetically restored and displayed in Mark Pieloch's American Muscle Car Museum, being built in Melbourne, FL in 2016.
 The car was on display in the museum by August 2017.
 In January 2019, it was visited by Peterson together with Gordon Johncock.

-Driven by: Greg Weld, Steve Krisiloff and Crockey Peterson.
-First race: Pocono International Raceway (R6), 29 Jul 1972.
-Total of 6 recorded races.
+Driven by: Rick Muther and Crockey Peterson.
+First race: Trenton International Speedway (R2), 15 Apr 1973.
+Total of 3 recorded races.

 These histories last updated on .